Korea, Republic of

 Korean visas should be obtained from a Korean consulate or embassy in any foreign country with which the Republic of Korea has diplomatic relations.
 The required documents vary depending upon the applicable visa status.
 The Korean Consulate concerned may also require additional documents and these documents may be different at each Korean Consulate.

 Foreign exchange issues

 Generally, residents of Korea are allowed to possess foreign exchange except for the cases set forth in the Foreign Exchange Transaction Act.
-Foreign payment and receipt in small amounts (not exceeding a specified threshold), does not require underlying transaction document, confirmation or reporting to a foreign exchange bank.
-Even now it controls transactions with foreign countries and foreign payment/receipt, with the objectives of international balance equilibrium, stabilisation of currency and the effective operation of foreign currency funds.
+Foreign payment and receipt in small amounts (not exceeding a specified threshold) does not require an underlying transaction document, confirmation, or reporting to a foreign exchange bank.
+Even now it controls transactions with foreign countries and foreign payment/receipt, with the objectives of international balance equilibrium, stabilisation of currency, and the effective operation of foreign currency funds.

 As the government has been stepping up its efforts to clamp down on offshore tax evasion, rules of the Foreign Exchange Transaction Act have been amended to address such efforts.
 The foreign exchange transaction regulations allow the Customs Service and the Financial Supervisory Service (FSS) to request each other access to the respective party’s probing into foreign exchange transactions unless there is a justifiable reason to decline such a request.
 The rules provide a legal framework to allow the Customs Service and the FSS to team up for the joint inspection of hybrid transactions.
 Previously, depending on the transaction type, the examination authority of foreign exchange transactions was divided between the Customs Service (commodity exports/imports) and the FSS (service and capital transaction).